Fairfax County home sales

 Aran Ct., 2927-Donald G. and Julie Anne Mutersbaugh to Kenneth J. and Alice A. Evola, $760,000.

-Jerman Lane, 3122-Peter Todd Rogers and George Winters Rogers Jr Revocable Trust. to Paulina Isabel Sagasti Giusti, Ranj Mutabchi and Ranj Shawkatt Mutabchi, $620,000.
+Jerman Lane, 3122-Peter Todd Rogers and George Winters Rogers Jr. to Paulina Isabel Sagasti Giusti, Ranj Mutabchi and Ranj Shawkatt Mutabchi, $620,000.

 Oakton Terrace Rd., 10186-Jill D. Lehman to Jennifer Dawn Phipps, $228,000.